Melbourne Counselling FAQ - Frequently Asked Questions

 How much do counselling sessions cost?

-Our current fees are:
+Our current fees are for counselling sessions with a registered counsellor are:

 $140 for standard sessions (55 minutes)

-$120 for concession sessions (55 minutes)
+$125 for concession sessions (55 minutes)

 $200 for extended sessions (90 minutes)